sabihabegumj/Location-Info-Javascript/README.md

 * Code Editor - Visual Studio Code

 ## Running the Application
-* Step 1: Open the index in any browser and the browser automatically interprets coding and displays it.
+* Step 1: Open the index.html in any browser and the browser automatically interprets coding and displays it.
-* Step 2: In Visual Studio Code,you can run the index.html file with Live Sever.
+( In Visual Studio Code Editor,you can run the index.html file with Live Sever.)

 ## Screenshots
 ![Example screenshot](./screenshot/js1.png)